THE EARLIEST AC50 LARGE-BOX CABS (2 x 12" and Midax horn)

 Celestion T1088s sprayed Vox silver.
 Rectangular Cannon XLR connector.

-Single upright springing from the handwheel, and "basket" on top for the amp to sit in.
+The Beatles on stage, Stockholm, July 28th 1964 - large box AC50 cabs and AC80/100 amplifiers.
+The trolleys have a single upright springing from the handwheel, and a "basket" on top for the amp to sit in.
+More on this page.

 Serial no. 1607